-4.23 An assessment panel should be established for each grant program.
-Membership of assessment panels should be appropriate to the objectives and scale of the grant program and can consist of Officers of the City of Parramatta and external appointments with expertise in a related field.

-- 4.24 The minimum size of an assessment panel is three officers.
+- 4.23 An assessment panel should be established for each grant program.
+Membership of assessment panels should be appropriate to the objectives and scale of the grant program and can consist of Officers of the City of Parramatta and external appointments with expertise in a related field. - 4.24 The minimum size of an assessment panel is three officers.
 The maximum size of an assessment panel should be reasonable for the scope of the program and the anticipated subscription.
-Odd numbers of members are recommended. - 4.25 Assessors will be provided with assessment forms in SmartyGrants and an indication of weighting.
+Odd numbers of members are recommended.

+- 4.25 Assessors will be provided with assessment forms in SmartyGrants and an indication of weighting.
 If weighting has not already been determined in the grant program guidelines, a discussion of weightings should occur prior to assessments commencing. - 4.26 Assessment panellists will individually assess applications against the categoryspecific assessment criteria.
 These scores from assessment will be used to rank the applications.
 Assessment panels can meet to discuss significant variations in recorded scores and make clarifying amendments. - 4.27 The assessment panels will make ranked recommendations to the decision maker(s) for consideration.

-Councillor briefings and Council reports
+Councillor Committee and Council reports

-- 4.28 For larger programs, a Councillor briefing may be held to present recommendations for funding and brief Councillors on the outcome of assessments. - 4.29 A report with final recommendations should be presented in an open session of a subsequent meeting of Council.
+- 4.28 A Councillor Grants Committee is convened with each term of Council.
+The role of this committee is to: - a. provide advice and guidance on the design of grant programs; - receive the outcomes of assessment processes of major grants programs and provide recommendations for the consideration of Council, consistent with the roles and responsibilities described within this policy. - 4.29 A report with final recommendations should be presented in an open session of a subsequent meeting of Council.
 Any variances to recommendations proposed by Councillors should be recorded in the minutes of the meeting and the recorded decision altered to reflect the final resolution of Council. - 4.30 In order to protect any commercial in-confidence material that an application may present, detailed lists of unsuccessful applicants will not be published in public business papers.